iam-aniketmore/Boardgame/Deploy-Jenkins-Docker-Maven/README.md

 1. **Configure Tools in Jenkins**
     - In the **Tools** section of Jenkins, add the following tools:
         - Git
-        - Maven (set the name to `mvn`)
+        - Maven (set the name to `mvn` and path `/opt/maven`)
-        - JDK (set the name to `java-17`)
+        - JDK (set the name to `java-17` and path `/usr/lib/jvm/java-27-amazon-corretto.x86_64`)

 2. **Create Jenkins Pipeline Script**
-    - Create a new pipeline job in Jenkins and add the following pipeline script:
+    - Create a new pipeline job in Jenkins and add the following pipeline script and save and apply:
     ```groovy
     pipeline {
         agent any